spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/field-operations/gtm-resources/rules-of-engagement/index.html.md

      - The secondary purpose of holdovers is to give individual contributor Account Owners (AEs and SALs) an opportunity to be compensated on labor-intensive deals that are near closure at the time an account is transitioned
      - However, holdovers delay account transition and the formation of new pipeline by the new account owner because new account owners are not paid on holdover net ARR.
 1. **Minimize holdover volume** - volume should be minimized to the most impactful and mature deals in flight at the time of account transition
 1. Stage based criteria is not applicable for opportunities moving out of the Commercial segment.
+Stage criteria does not apply to holdovers for Commercial because Commercial leadership does not want this criteria to artificially inflate the value of the pipeline.
+Holdovers should be selected wisely as there will be no extensions to the holdover timeline.
 #### Opportunity Holdover Criteria
 The following criteria make a deal eligible for a holdover: